 Here was a tender for a construction project worth half a billion dollars.
 (Yes, billion.)
 The draft wasn't in a uniform style, because it had been written by several people.
 It wasn't very readable either.
 There were places where it didn't even make sense.
 There were also irritating duplications.
 In other places, information seemed to be missing.

 The document was more than a hundred single-spaced pages.
 I worked on it over two weekends and a public holiday.

 Machiavelli's Annual PlanI need to start pulling together my Annual Plan for the Board.
 I need your help again.

-He'd known us for a long time.
-He knew we're good at keeping our mouths shut.
+He'd known me for a long time.
+He knew I'm good at keeping my mouth shut.
 Some of the considerations in his Annual Plans are so involved that even Machiavelli might have taken a few deep breaths.

-Our job: listen critically, as outsiders.
-Then make any suggestions we could, and help him word the document.
+My job: listen critically, as an outsider.
+Then make any suggestions I could, and help him word the document.